Ecosystem Building Portfolio

 City Navigators, 2016 to present, is a City of Albuquerque initiative to support small business owners in disinvested communities who face barriers of culture, language and geography to connect and access resources by taking the resources out of the physical in stitutions and bringing them to where they are.
 RCLLC has designed and administered this program for 3 years, originally to address a Bus Rapid Transit project along the City’s Historic Route 66, to keep small businesses open.
 As a result, this program has served over 400 entrepreneurs, providing over $600,000 in small business loans and created a city-wide effort in which multiple organizations are launching a coordinated navigator program for overlooked entrepreneurs.
 RCLLC is a lead partner working to grow capacity within each organization and provide a systems approach to building a sustainable program that will leverage public and private investments.

-Co-op Capital, 2016 to present, pilot project is a Nusenda Credit Union initiative with support from the W.K.
-Kellogg Foundation, Albuquerque Community Foundation and the Small Business Administration to test relationship-based lending for low wealth and communities of color unable to access formal financing.
-RCLLC, in partnership with Nusenda Credit Union, has been designing this effort for 2.5 years, co-creating the scaffolded framework to bridge borrowers, grassroots organizations, the credit union and national credit union associations to push at the boundaries to redefine what a high-risk borrower looks like.
-RCLLC is working with 9 frontline organizations, serving the states of New Mexico, Arizona and the sovereign nations across New Mexico and Arizona.
-Since launching, $133,000 co-op capital loans have been lent, borrowers are 100% on track to pay back and in the next year, anticipate another $400,000 in loans will be borrowed.
-In 2019 and 2020 RCLLC will be focused on working with the New Mexico State Legislature to expand the program to address predatory lending violations and expand access.
+Co-op Capital, 2016 to present, pilot is a Nusenda Credit Union initiative to pilot relationship-based lending for low wealth and communities of color unable to access formal financing.
+RCLLC has been designing this effort, co-creating the framework to bridge borrowers, grassroots organizations, the credit union, and national credit union associations to push at the boundaries to redefine what a high-risk borrower looks like.
+RCLLC is working with frontline organizations, serving the states of New Mexico, Arizona, and the sovereign nations across New Mexico and Arizona to invest over the next 5 years.
+Since launching, nearly $1MM in co-op capital loans have been lent with a less than a 2% default rate.